sam-omalley/godot-platformer-brackeys/README.md

 ## ToDo

 - [x] Add parallax to tiles
+- [x] Fix jump dampening bug that slows our fall when the jump key is released
+- [x] Set up terrain tiles
+- [ ] Configure camera zoom, or fix the window size
 - [ ] Add particle emitters
 	- [ ] On landing
 	- [ ] While sprinting